 Wrap-Up: So, How Long Should a Blog Post Be?

 While the concept of blogs can seem simple, it is crucial to dedicate time and resources to understanding how successful blogs maintain their rankings.

-If you’ve previously had success with a specific blog post length, consider this for future publications.
+If you’ve previously succeeded with a specific blog post length, consider this for future publications.

-Besides the length of the blog posts, remember that producing original content and on a regular basis will help to create consistency within your teams.
+Besides the length of the blog posts, remember that producing original content regularly will help to create consistency within your teams.

-If you are looking for inspiration and how to effectively reach your target audience, check out this content on how one of our blog posts generated R$2 million in revenue.
+If you are looking for inspiration and how to reach your target audience effectively, check out this content on how one of our blog posts generated R$2 million in revenue.